helium/HIP/0002-DataCredits.md

 network users, while also protecting against simple ways to move additional data "for free".

+Meanwhile, for network operators, there may be some confusion as "bytes on [LoRaWAN] air" do not match 1:1 bytes over the Internet backhaul.
+Radio packet context is communicated (frequency, spreading factor, FCnt, etc).
+And should the miner be colocated on the Hotspot, the message delivery protocol between Miner and the Router/Network Server will create additional overhead.

-In addition, we propose to round up DC costs.
-Therefore, if I transmit a DataUp frame with 55 bytes: `55/24.0 ~= 2.3 DCs => 3 DCs` burned on behalf of the Hotspot delivering the packet.
+Finally, we do propose to round up DC costs; in a way this does mitigate this point above.
+Therefore, if I transmit a DataUp frame with 55 bytes:
+   `55/24.0 ~= 2.3 DCs => 3 DCs`
+burned on behalf of the Hotspot delivering the packet.

 # Motivation
 [motivation]: #motivation